€337 Find Cheap Flights from Australia to Dublin

 See more direct flights

-Top 3 airlines serving from Australia to Dublin
+Reviews of the top 5 airlines flying from Australia to Dublin

 See real verified KAYAK customer reviews for airlines flying to Dublin.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline from Australia to Dublin.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.